Best 22LR Handguns For Defensive Use

 KelTec CP33 Review

 The KelTec CP33 gets on this list as my wildcard with a few caveats.
 One, it’s too big for anything but home defense.
 Two, make sure you know how to use it.
 The CP33 gives you a mighty firearm that’s huge for a .22 LR but very easy to shoot, accurate, easy to accessorize, and it’s a thoroughly modern firearm.
-It’s also got a real space blaster edge to it.
+It also has a real space blaster edge to it.

 The CP33 has hardly any recoil and just puffs a little between shots.
 You’ll have no problems putting round after round on target.
 The huge size and little recoil make it a mighty capable weapon.